aedutta/ASL-Identification/README.md

-# Multi-Purpose-Hand-Tracking-Software
+# ASL-Identification
-This software uses machine learning to track the movement of your hand and various gestures.
-Some capabilities it has is to translate American Sign Language (ASL) to words in order to create smooth conversations between those who don't know ASL and those who do.
+This software uses machine learning to identify American Sign Language (ASL) live.
+I intend to make this project better by using better models, incorporation gesture commands, and implement lip reading.